Haren, Groningen

-Haren ([ˈɦaːrə(n)]; Hoaren) is a town and a former municipality in the northeastern Netherlands located in the direct urban area of the City of Groningen.
+Haren ([ˈɦaːrə(n)]; Hoaren) is a town and a former municipality in the northeastern Netherlands.
+It is located in the direct urban area of the City of Groningen and, in January 2019, was merged into municipality of Groningen.

-Haren is a typical commuting municipality with many wealthy inhabitants.
+Haren is a commuting town with many wealthy inhabitants.
 It lies on the northern part of a ridge of sand called the Hondsrug.
 It contains one of two dolmens in the province of Groningen (in the village of Noordlaren) and the largest botanical garden of the Netherlands called Hortus Haren.
 The municipality comprises a woodland area called Appèlbergen (east of the village of Glimmen) and a lake called Paterswoldsemeer.

-Haren was officially mentioned for the first time in 1249.
+The first mention of Haren was in 1249.

-On 21 September 2012, riots broke out with vandalism and looting in Haren.
-This was all because of an accidentally public distributed invitation to a birthday party on the social networking site Facebook.
-The events were called Project X Haren.
-More than 5000 people showed up and over 30 people were arrested.
-Damages amounted to more than a million euros.
+On 21 September 2012, riots broke out in Haren when over 5,000 people turned up to a birthday party that was accidentally made public on Facebook.
+There were over 30 arrests after vandalism and looting caused over a million euros in damage.